Ensono/stacks-pipeline-templates/README.md

 There are two folders in the AzDevOps folder, one for `steps` and one for `jobs`.
 Please feel free to add as many steps as you feel neccesary to the steps folder, but do not modify existing jobs as they may be consumed by others.

+### Contributing

+If you are interested in contributing to this repository, first open an issue to discuss the problems, possible solutions and design decisions.
+Pull Request without an issue and a design decision will likely be rejected.

+TODO:
+- Create a CONTRIBUTING.md file with guidelines.
-TODO: Find a better way to manage this!
+- Find a better way to manage this!